 Harry stared at the older man with more than a bit of doubt.

-He then openly scowled.
+The man then scowled.
 "And right before my big vacation too!
 Those damn Snakes!"
 He flicked a quarter at the solidly shut door with a loud ping.

-The teen snorted.
+Harry snorted.
 "Right.
 Good one, mate."
-The amused expression lasted for a few more seconds until he suddenly realized that the man was, in fact, being serious.
+The amused expression lasted for a few more seconds until Harry realized that the man was in fact being serious.

 "Huh."
 Was all he could say.

-While the youth was digesting the fact that there were aliens and that he wasn't even on Earth anymore, Teal'c and O'Neill got busy trying to short some circuits within the door controls.
+While Harry was digesting the fact that aliens were real and that he wasn't even on Earth anymore, Teal'c and O'Neill got busy trying to short some circuits within the door controls.

 "So what's your name, kid?"
 Jack finally asked, just because the silence was getting awkward.

-"Well Harry, I'm Jack O'Neill and this is Teal'c.
-Nice to meet ya"
+"Well Harry, I'm Jack O'Neill and this is Teal'c."